jpritikin/coach/content/docs/me/psychoactive/_index.md

 I suggest that psychedelics that target the 5-HT1A receptor pose the least risk to the naive user.
-The subjective experience is a gentle spotlight on the feeling of soothing comfort.
-Using this soothing comfort as a target helps tangled Parts relax.
 Until recently, MDMA and 5-MeO-DMT were the popular psychedelics that seemed to modulate 5-HT1A activity.
 5-MeO-DMT directly modulates the 5-HT1A receptor, but MDMA influences it indirectly.